A digital display with patient turning and mobility information

 Some patients may need to be turned more frequently, or an existing wound may mean they can’t lie on a certain side, or you may need to pause the schedule while the patient undergoes a procedure.
 The LEAF System is adjustable for all of these scenarios, so you can optimize protocols according to each patient’s needs in line with the National Pressure Injury Advisory Panel (NPIAP) guidelines.

 Automatically adjusts for adequate tissue recovery time

-The LEAF System uses the Integrated Positioning Index™ to measure turn angle as well as turn frequency and tissue recovery time.8,9 So, for instance, after a patient turns themselves, the system will automatically adjust the time between each turn to achieve adequate tissue recovery time.
+The LEAF System uses the Integrated Positioning Technology™ to measure turn angle as well as turn frequency and tissue recovery time.8,9 So, for instance, after a patient turns themselves, the system will automatically adjust the time between each turn to achieve adequate tissue recovery time.

 Detailed patient information

 Access patient activity data.

 - Recent turn history shows patient position and length of time for the last 20 turns, helping ensure even pressure distribution and real-time documentation of turning compliance.